Articles and Videos

 Capstone College of Nursing Committee Restructuring Project.
 CCN was experiencing the burden of too many committee meetings, and employees felt that there was often redundancy in meeting content.

-In Spring, 2022 a task force was formed with members of the Agility Team and the chairs of the CCN Faculty Organization committees to evaluate the committee structure.
+A task force was formed with members of the Agility Team and the chairs of the CCN Faculty Organization committees to evaluate the committee structure.
 The task force reviewed the functions of their committees, the structures of other colleges as well as other schools of nursing.
 They recommended that 4 of the committees be discontinued and their functions absorbed into the remaining 5.
-The new committee structure went into effect Spring, 2023.
+The new committee structure went into effect 2023.
 In addition to reducing the number of committees, the review highlighted that the existing committees could meet less frequently.

 The benefits from improvements can be measured into these categories: